ihirwepatrick/-mqtt-based-light-control/ReadMe.md

 ## Technologies Used
 - **HTML5**
 - **CSS3**
-- **JavaScript** (for MQTT logic integration - to be added)
+- **Python** (for MQTT logic integration - to be added)
 - **Google Fonts** (Roboto)

 ## How to Use
 1. **Setup MQTT Broker**: Ensure you have a running MQTT broker like Mosquitto.
-2. **Configure MQTT Details**: Integrate the necessary JavaScript logic to handle MQTT connections and messaging.
+2. **Configure MQTT Details**: Integrate the necessary Python Script logic to handle MQTT connections and messaging.
 3. **Deploy**: Open the HTML file in a web browser to start controlling the light.

 ## UI Components